pianomanx/container/README.md

 1. lidarr
 1. readarr

-Are using now alpine as base image
+The dockers above using now alpine as base image
 We moved away from Ubuntu and mono
 New dockers are using alpine as images

 When all tests are positive !

 We moved the normal version also to alpine

 ---